alexcu2718/fdf/README.md

 ### Key Optimisations

-- **getdents64: Optimised the Linux-specific directory reading by significantly reducing the number of getdents system calls.
+- **getdents64: Optimised the Linux/Android-specific directory reading by significantly reducing the number of getdents system calls.
 This approach enables single-pass reads for small directories and reduces getdents invocations by roughly 50% in testing.
 See the skip code(or follow link) [in src/iter.rs](./src/iter.rs#L195)**

 - **getdirentries64: Optimised approach following a very similar approach to the above method**